-The three measures can also be linearly combined into a global similarity measure (see Figure 9 and 11 for similarity between sequences and Figure 10 and 12 for similarity matrices).
+The three measures can also be linearly combined into a global similarity measure (see Fig. 12 and Fig. 14 for similarity between sequences and Fig. 13 and Fig. 15 for similarity matrices).
 In this case, different weights can be applied to the different measures.
 An algorithm could be used to determine the best weightings by comparing the output of the similarity measures to a set of expected similarity-matrix.
+In our experiments, we have chosen to give the same weight to the different measures.